3 Must-Have Web Personalization Practices That Drive Conversion

-Personalization is key in all facets of life and customers have come to expect this of businesses.
-These customized experiences are vital to web conversion and can be created with the right tools.
+Personalized experiences are key in all facets of life and customers have come to expect this of businesses.
+Personalization is vital to web conversion and can be created with the right A/B testing techniques.

 Luckily there are several techniques you can employ in order to boost your conversion rate and increase the return on investment for your website.
 While many organizations use strong, tailor-made marketing campaigns to attract new audiences, they fail to apply this same effort to the user experience on their webpages.
 In the age of e-commerce and digital distribution, this is a terrible mistake to make, yet can be easily corrected through website personalization.

 1 What is website personalization? (and why you should care)

 Website personalization is the act of tailoring website content (such as offers, messages and navigation) to customer preferences in order to provide the experience and products that customers require.
 For example, at a basic level if a shopper is searching for a standing desk on a furniture website, through website personalization, the customer would get more standing desk suggestions, instead of seeing something unrelated like couches on the website.

 With website personalization, shoppers will become more engaged with the experience tailored to their preferences, and thus they will be more likely to convert.
 Once a business converts a shopper into a buying customer, they are more likely to retain these customers.

 No matter the industry you find yourself in, you want to remove as many barriers as possible when it comes to selling products online.

 You want to make sure there is little to no friction when it comes to making a purchase; attrition is a real issue that all digital marketers and salespeople have to deal with, so reducing the opportunity for it to occur will only help your ROI.
 For lasting success, you must make buying simple by becoming a customer-centric company.